RobTillaart/runningAngle/README.md

 float smoothed_heading = my_filter.add(heading);
 ```

-The method returns the smoothed reading within ± 180° (i.e. ± π rad).
+The method returns the smoothed reading within ± 180° (i.e. ± π radians) by default.

 The returned value is easily mapped upon 0..360 by adding 360 degrees ( π )
 to the average.
-Other mappings including scaling are possible.
+Other mappings including scaling are of course possible.
-To support mapping the library has added midPoint functions in 0.2.0.
+To support mapping within the library has added **setMidPoint()** function since 0.2.0.
-See below.
+This shifts the range from ± 180° e.g. to -90°..270°, see below.

-See the “examples” folder for a more complete example.
+See also the “examples” folder.

-Degree character = ALT-0176 (windows)
+Note: Degree character ° = ALT-0176 (windows)

 ## Interface